Shakti Mat Review – Is It Good (& Safe) for Back Pain?

 The Shakti Mat is based on an ancient medicinal tool – acupressure points.
-Stimulating the pressure points in your back increases and boosts your blood circulation, resulting in a warm and relaxing feeling, heart rate reduction, and back pain relief – completely naturally.
+Stimulating the pressure points in your back increases your blood circulation, resulting in a warm and relaxing feeling, heart rate reduction, and back pain relief – completely naturally.

 Here’s how it works: